CALIFORNIA FUTURE OF ABORTION COUNCIL

 COMPLETED (AB 2223, Author: Wicks) Protect people from prosecutions and criminalization of abortion or pregnancy loss.

 Protect Californians from third-party enforcement of abortion restrictions at the local level.

 Repeal invalidated law requiring parental consent for abortion services.

-IN PROGRESS (AB 2091, Author: Bonta) Enhance privacy protections for medical records related to abortion and pregnancy.
+COMPLETED (AB 2091, Author: Bonta) Enhance privacy protections for medical records related to abortion and pregnancy.